 While some people may be happy when an ex remarries—perhaps if they no longer have to pay alimony—others can experience feelings of loss and even depression.
 Even if your relationship with your ex hasn't been great since the divorce, finding out that they are getting married to someone else can be an emotional blow.
 It can feel as though you're being replaced or forgotten.

 However, these feelings are completely normal and there are many ways to cope.
-So, if you have some weird feelings about your ex-spouse remarrying, keep reading to learn how can you handle it and what you can do to make this difficult time a little more manageable.
+So, if you have some upsetting feelings about your ex-spouse remarrying, here's how can you handle it and what you can do to make this difficult time a little more manageable.

 Prepare to Mourn